The Consequences of Removing a Protected Tree and How to Avoid them

 Preservation order search

-If you are looking for a preservation order you will need to contact the Secretary of State for the Environment.
-They will determine if the tree is protected and will provide the required information and guidelines.
+In order to search for a preservation permit, you’ll need to call secretary of state for Environment.
+They can tell you if the tree is protected and give you the required information and guidelines.

 FAQs: